analytics/analytics/notes/haar.md

 Should we consider other wavelets than Haar/D2 for other data types?

+Storage:

-Notably, we can store these exactly by storing the sum rather than the average (weighting it as if we stored the latter)
+We can easiy store these exactly by storing the sum rather than the average (weighting it as if we stored the latter)

 ```
 1000 => 10 => 12 => 3 => 7 | 1 | 1 4 | -1 2 2 2 | -1 0 0 0 0 0 0 0